tonycarpenter21/audio-queue-docs/docs/intro.md

 ## 🌟 What is Audio Channel Queue?

 Audio Channel Queue is a powerful TypeScript library that enables you to manage multiple independent audio queues simultaneously.
-Perfect for games, podcasts, interactive applications, and any project requiring sophisticated audio control.
+Perfect for games, interactive applications, and any project requiring sophisticated audio control.

 ### ✨ Key Features